KofiAnaan0/shopping_assistant/README.md

 The design process consists of the following steps:

 1. **Dataset Preparation**:
-   A CSV file containing product data from Costco's online marketplace is used as the dataset find it here [Dataset](https://www.kaggle.com/datasets/bhavikjikadara/grocery-store-dataset).
+   A CSV file containing product data from Costco's online marketplace is used as the dataset; find it here [Dataset](https://www.kaggle.com/datasets/bhavikjikadara/grocery-store-dataset).
 It includes 19 sub-categories, with each product having attributes    such as price, ratings, discounts, title, features, and product descriptions.

    This dataset is embedded into **Pinecone**, a vector database, using the **OpenAI text-embedding model** for efficient similarity search.